the-craftlab/gluecraft/docs/docs/getting-started/prerequisites.md

 # Prerequisites

-Before setting up the JPD to GitHub Connector, ensure you have the following requirements in place.
+Before setting up Gluecraft JPD, ensure you have the following requirements in place.

 ## System Requirements